 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
-We follow the Letters and Sounds scheme incorporating the Jolly Phonics actions.
-Children must be given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest.
+We follow the Read Write Inc phonics programme to ensure rapid progress for all children.
+In addition, children are given access to a wide range of reading materials (books, poems, and other written materials) to ignite their interest in reading for pleasure.

 Children take a Phonics Screening Check at the end of Year 1.

 By the end of the Reception children will know how to say a sound for each letter of the alphabet and recognise at least 10 diagraphs eg sh, th, ch, qu.
 They will know how to read words that are consistent with their phonic knowledge by sound blending.
 They will know how to read aloud sentences and books that are consistent with their phonic knowledge, including some common words.

 By the end of the Reception year children will know how to write recognisable letters, most of which are correctly formed.
 They will know how to spell words by identifying sounds in them and representing sounds with a letter or letters.
 They will know how to write simple phrases and sentences that can be read by others.